thugs-rumal/rumal/README.md

 ### Install

-Rumāl needs to make sure you are using a supported Thug version, to avoid any incompatibilities in arguments and behaviours.
-To do so, Thug was included as a submodule.

-To clone both Rumāl and Thug at once, you can run the following command:
+To get Rumāl's source code, you can run the following command:

-    $ git clone --recursive git@github.com:thugs-rumal/rumal.git
+    $ git clone git@github.com:thugs-rumal/rumal.git

 **Please consider using VirtualEnv from now on, especially if you already have other projects running on Django versions other than 1.9**.
 Installing VirtualEnv is extremely easy: